 // 1D CSV table, y-axis: frequency, quantities order: Rp, Cp, u(Rp), u(Cp)

 rvd low side impedance path:: csv\Z_low.csv

+// frequency dependence of impedance of the buffer output series impedance (leave out to disable buffer!):

+// 1D CSV table, y-axis: frequency, quantities order: Rs, Ls, u(Rs), u(Ls)

+buffer output series impedance path:: csv\Z_buf.csv

 Transducer correction items

-Following paragraphs describes particular correction components.
+Following paragraphs describe particular correction components.
 It will always show formats of the correction data and naming of the correction data quantities that will be passed to the QWTB.

 Nominal ratio

-Nominal ratio item “nominal ratio” is scalar real value that defines DC ratio of the transducer.
+Nominal ratio item “nominal ratio” is scalar real value that defines nominal (typically DC) ratio of the transducer.
 For shunt it is value in Ohms.
 For divider it is input/output ratio.
 The value has also absolute uncertainty “nominal ratio uncertainty”.
 Both values are mandatory.

+Note it is possible to use these items to store nominal gain for any frequency, e.g. 50 Hz.
+It is not restricted to DC.
+The relative Amplitude transfer will be always relative to this value.
+So the choice is up to the user.

 Amplitude and phase transfer (optional)

-“amplitude transfer path” and “phase transfer path” are paths to the CSV files with 2D frequency-amplitude transfers relative to the nominal DC ratio.
-Both amplitude and phase transfers can have different frequency and amplitude axes.
+“amplitude transfer path” and “phase transfer path” are paths to the CSV files with 2D frequency-amplitude transfers relative to the nominal ratio.
+Both amplitude and phase transfers can have different frequency and amplitude dependency axes.
 If these corrections(s) are not defined, TWM will use value of 1 for “amplitude transfer path” and value 0 for “phase transfer path”.
+User should always define the correction down to zero frequency in order to make algorithms requiring DC value work!

 Format of the CSV table for amplitude transfer: